 Police Car Auctions Explained

 If you’re in a pinch and need a really good deal on your next car, it may be an idea to head on over to some police car auctions.
 America’s auto auctions hosted by the police happen to be open to the public.
 From time to time, the police service hosts auctions of confiscated goods – including cars – that cannot be returned to their original owners.

 Don’t fret!
 One might assume that these cars belonged to drug dealers or murderers, but that’s not actually the case.
 Just as it is with Mannheim Auto Auctions, there could be many reasons why these cars were confiscated and they are not necessarily full of bullet holes!
 That means that you might just score a great deal on a sweet new ride!

 You may ask: Can I buy a police car?
 Well, if that’s what you want to do, you’re in luck!
 The surplus stock sometimes includes retired police cars and other equipment.
-Gov Deals offers a range of online government surplus goods for online auction.
-You’ll be surprised at the many different items for sale, which range from Art to agricultural equipment, school supplies, gambling machines, medical equipment, and even woodworking equipment.
+Gov Deals offers a range of online government surplus goods at America’s auto auctions.
+You’ll be surprised at the many different items for sale, which range from art to agricultural equipment, school supplies, gambling machines, medical equipment, and even woodworking equipment.
 But you came here to read about auto auctions… More on that after the jump!

 Where are Police Car Auctions Held?